brucethemoose/Minecraft-Java-Arguments/README.md

 > Note: Generational ZGC is only available in Java 21

-> Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
+> Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC

-> Note: ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

 > Note: GraalVM currently doesn't fully support Generational ZGC as it disables an important optimization (EnableJVMCI)